-The IHR library has always had a strong collection on London history.
-The London historian Eliza Jeffries Davis was briefly the Institute’s first librarian and heavily involved in the early years of the IHR, setting up the London history seminar.
-The Centre for Metropolitan History, based in the IHR, works on a range of research projects, and hosts associated material and databases.
-Particular strengths of the library's collection include urban government and topography and the urban fabric.
+Particular strengths of our London collection include urban government, topography, and the urban fabric.
 All periods are covered but holdings are strongest for the late medieval and early modern periods.
 The London collection goes beyond the library’s usual focus on primary sources to include many reference works and some secondary material.

-Guides to printed materials, archives and manuscripts, prints and illustrations, and maps.
-Shelved at the beginning of the London collection at classmark BL.0.
-Examples:
+Guides to printed materials, archives and manuscripts, prints and illustrations, and maps are shelved at the beginning of the London collection, at classmark BL.0.
+Examples include:

 The collection includes many works detailing the lives of individuals, complemented by strong collections of biographical material in the general British history section.
 Examples can be found in the following areas: